tokenInsight/ti-oracle/README.md

 ## Solution to build your own oracle
 We provider two components: oracle-node and oracle-contract.
-- Oracle-node is used to build a p2p network, in which all the nodes send crypto price to blockchain in a round-robin way.
+- Oracle-node is used to build up a p2p network, in which all the nodes send crypto price to blockchain in a round-robin way.
 They crawl trading pair's price from specified exchange and DEX, and then aggragate the data to calculate a price weighted by trading volumes.
 - Oracle-contract is used to store the price on blockchain, and used to mantain the permitted node list for oracle network

 ## Architecture Overview